PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

-We demonstrated the performance and adaptive behaviors of the proposed AT-PINN on multi-peak, sharp or oscillatory solutions, as well as temporal causality.
-The errors of numerical experiments are recored in Table \ref{tab:result}.
-In this section we will study the effect of the AT-PINN hyper-parameters on the multi-scale problem.
+We demonstrated the performance and adaptive behavior of the proposed WbAR on multi-peak, sharp or oscillatory solutions.
+In this section, we will study the effect of WbAR hyper-parameters on the multi-scale problem.

 PGD is an algorithm that searches for local maxima iteratively, so more iteration steps ($T$) can bring higher accuracy.
 In adversarial training, more adversarial attack steps can reduce the distance of samples to local maximums of the residual.
 As shown in Figure \ref{fig:step}, when $T$ increases, the adversarial samples are more clustered to the local maximum.
 In the 1-dimensional multi-scale problem, we chose a much smaller $T$ to get better observations for each failure region rather than the maximum point only.
 Comparing different number of steps, $T=2$ has the best performance, while all tested adversarial training steps achieve better performance than the uniform sampling.